rseng/devstories/.github/CONTRIBUTING.md

 ## 7. Add Your Episode

-RSE Stories is released every two weeks, and for the time being you can sync with @vsoch to see when a release date would work for you.
+Developer Stories is released every two weeks, and for the time being you can sync with @vsoch to see when a release date would work for you.
 When you have this date, you'll want to prepare a pull request on your local machine to add it.
 How does that work?